The features described in this section are available only on the

 premium inhouse Server or the cloud server.

-In the preferences windows you can select the „J4L Cloud Server“ if you
+In the preferences windows you can select the „J4L Premium or

-exporting the XSL-FO file since for the use of the
+before exporting the XSL-FO file since for the use of the

-Cloud server the XSL-FO file will contain a reference to your FO Designer license.
-This
+Cloud server the XSL-FO file will contain a reference to your FO

 Sending the PDF per email

-One of the capabilities of the cloud server is that it can send the
+One of the capabilities of the premium and cloud servers is

-LetterMail.xre.
+example LetterMail.xre.
 In the properties of the report,

 the „Send mail“ flag has been selected.
-Make sure you add also the fields:
+Make sure you add also the

-constant name or you can combine it with data from the
+be a constant name or you can combine it with data from the

 Subject: The subject of the email

-since the generated XSL-FO will contain the required
+server side since the generated XSL-FO will contain the required

-service metadata (see below) which will be used by the server to send the email.
+service metadata (see below) which will be used by the server to

-use.
-This is useful for protecting sensitive data as for example price
+unauthorized use.
+This is useful for protecting sensitive data as

 Ask the end user to enter a password to open a file